mirek-resq/kobalt2-atom/README.md

 # Kobalt2 Syntax for Atom

-Theme is heavily based on Cobalt2-Atom from wesbos!
+Theme is a fork of Cobalt2-Atom theme from wesbos!
 I changed some colors and removed unnecessary hardly-visible backgrounds.

 An Atom syntax theme based on our old blue friend cobalt.
 A refined colour scheme that is easy on the eyes.